Beta Formula Calculation

 #3 – Correlation Method

 Beta can also be calculated using the correlation method.
-Beta can be calculated by dividing the asset’s standard deviation of returns by market’s standard deviation of returns.
+Beta can be calculated by dividing the asset’s standard deviation of returns by the market’s standard deviation of returns.
 The result is then multiplied by the correlation of security’s return and the market’s return.

 Step by Step Beta Calculation